 The 1910 US census lists Joseph Jr. working as a labourer for a circus in Fairbury, Nebraska.

 It is presumed that Joseph may have lived in Kenora, Ontario, Canada in 1914 as articles in the Miner and News at that time have him enlisting for WW1 with a group of Kenora lads.
 Joseph signed attestation papers on 23 September 1914 at Valcartier, Quebec.
 He was assigned to the 8th Battalion, 90th Winnipeg Rifles also known as the Black Devils.
 He sailed from Quebec with his unit aboard the S.S.
 Franconia on 04 October 1914.
-Upon his arrival in England Joseph was transferred to the transport section of the 8th battalion.
+Upon his arrival in England Joseph was transferred to the transport section of the 8th Battalion.
 On 21 December 1914 he was discharged as a deserter as declared by a Court of Lark Hill inquiry.

-In 1917 a USA Draft Card states that Joseph saw 5 months military service in the Canadian infantry as a private, was currently unemployed and under doctor’s care.
+In 1917 a USA Draft Card states that Joseph saw 5 months military service in the infantry as a private, was currently unemployed and under doctor’s care.
 A 1942 Draft Card also supports this.

 The 1920 US census shows Joseph once again living with his parents.
 His father was a retail dealer in Feed and Joseph was his delivery man.

 Later that year (05 June 1920), Joseph married Margaret Jakse, an immigrant from Yugoslavia.
-The 1930 United States Federal Census records them living in Wauwatosa, Milwaukee, Wisconsin with 2 children, Frank and Margaret.
+The 1930 United States Federal Census records them living in Wauwatosa, Milwaukee, Wisconsin with two children, Frank and Margaret.
 Joseph’s occupation at that time was ‘heat treater’ in a ‘tractor shop’.